Automatic Allow Rule Generation

 2. Once there enter the command: sudo touch /etc/cron.d/test

-On the Endpoints homepage, both alerts have registered as well.
+On the ENDPOINTS homepage, both alerts have been registered.

 Creating Allow Rule

-On the Alerts homepage, select the alerts that you want to create an Allow Rule for.
+1. On the ALERTS homepage, select the alerts to create an Allow Rule.Step_1A_Select Alerts-4

 1. Select the alert generated by the ‘mv’ command.

-2. Then, from the Actions drop-down menu, select Add Allow Rule.
+2. From the Actions drop-down menu, select Add Allow Rule.

 Note that the newly generated allow rule now contains both the 'mv’ and ‘touch’ commands.